a-Fig/Blackjack-On-Chain/README.md

 Defines the rules of Blackjack, including bust checks, dealer behavior, and Blackjack scenarios.

 ### investorBank.sol
-Facilitates financial interactions, such as deposit/withdrawal mechanisms for player funds.
+Facilitates financial interactions for investors and players, such as deposit/withdrawal mechanisms.

 ### ownable.sol
 Provides ownership and administrative functionalities for managing the smart contract system.

 ## How to Use
-Deploy the Contracts:

-1. Deploy all the smart contract modules to the Arbitrum blockchain.

-2. Results and payouts are handled automatically on-chain.